thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 After you've determined your configuration options, you must set up your virtual machines (VMs) on AWS using a ThoughtSpot Amazon Machine Image (AMI).
 ThoughtSpot will share this AMI with you and work with you to set up the VMs in the AWS environment.

-## High-level process for setting up ThoughtSpot in AWS
+## Overview of ThoughtSpot setup in AWS

-1. Contact ThoughtSpot support to get access to ThoughtSpot AMIs
+The high-level process for setting up ThoughtSpot in AWS is the following:
-2. Choose a VM instance configuration recommended by ThoughtSpot
+1. Contact ThoughtSpot support to get access to ThoughtSpot AMIs.
-3. Work with ThoughtSpot to complete installation of software on your instances
+2. Choose a VM instance configuration recommended by ThoughtSpot.
-4. Ensure the right Network ports are open for communication between ThoughtSpot nodes
+3. Work with ThoughtSpot to set up your ThoughtSpot cluster.
-5. Open relevant network ports
+4. Open the required network ports for communication for the nodes in your cluster and end users.
-6. Deploy AWS instance using Cloud Formation CLI
+5. Deploy your AWS instance using Cloud Formation CLI.

 ## About the ThoughtSpot AMI